 What is Organic Farming?
 Organic agriculture produces products using methods that preserve the environment and avoid most synthetic materials, such as pesticides and antibiotics.(as defined by the United States Department of Agriculture) There's your official definition.

 What does it mean to us?
 It means respecting the environment and our land.
 Fangboner Farms is not certified organic by the USDA yet.
 We still fall under the small farm classification.
 We do however farm following all the organic practices to grow all natural - no GMOs, pesticides or added chemicals - herbs for our teas and culinary blends.
 We want our herbs to taste as they should - fresh, full of flavor and make everything just a bit brighter and enjoyable.

 - Pesticides can not only cause harm physically, but also emotionally because they can detract from our flavors.The depression of having a terrible, unsatisfying meal or cup of tea would be emotionally unsettling.

 - We all need physical labor and exercise so without chemicals to assist, we get quite the work out!
-(Well Roland does anyway.
-Jan's a great supervisor)
+(Well Roland and Elizabeth do anyway.)

-- Jan has been referred to as a crazy cat lady so you cannot have our best employees (our cats) quitting because we have destroyed the soil by using the chemicals which prevents plants from growing.
-Then the cats would merely have dirt land to run through, which is no fun and boring.
-Additionally, they would have no mice, moles, etc. to hunt so we may eventually have to lay them off.
-Then they would become homeless and no one wants to see a sad, homeless cat applying for a job at McDonalds.
+- Roland cat Buddy roams free on the farm land so we cannot have our best employee (our cat) quitting because we have destroyed the soil by using the chemicals which prevents plants from growing.
+Then Buddy would merely have dirt land to run through, which is no fun and boring.
+Additionally, Buddy would have no mice, moles, etc. to hunt so we may eventually have to lay him off.
+Then he would become homeless and no one wants to see a sad, homeless cat applying for a job at McDonalds.
 It's just not right.